CASE STUDY:

 • Ahead of schedule delivery despite first-time process complexity

-• Zero safety incidents throughout 3-week intensive operation
+• Zero safety incidents throughout 3-week intensive rammed earth operation + 8 weeks of broader project

 • 100% quality compliance with technical specifications and aesthetic requirements